 This is a corollary of Rule 1.
 Sounds easy, but it's not.
 If you anticipate the worst, the nastiest, the most uncomfortable questions, and then answer them completely in clear, direct language, you will further defuse anger, suspicion and hostility.
+Define what your HIPAA restrictions are before you get the first question.
 You will look like someone who is clearly not trying to hide, and thus will benefit from the "stand-up guy" dynamic.

 In the short run, deliberately making yourself extremely uncomfortable is not fun.
-But in the long run, it will be a lifesaver.
+In the long run, it will be a lifesaver.
 To make this work, you have to level with people, using solid, specific facts and avoiding platitudes.
-In a bad-news situation, jargon-laden execu-speak is usually seen as a cloak for scoundrels, cowards and the obviously guilty to hide behind.
+In a bad-news situation, jargon-laden medicalspeak is usually seen as a cloak for the obviously guilty to hide behind.
 All such baloney does is make people angry and impossible to reason with.